grucloud/grucloud/examples/google/storage/website-https/README.md

 The SSL certificate is waiting for this record to verify the ownership of the domain.
 It may take a few minutes for the SSL certificate to be ready.

 The last stage is to get the webpage with HTTPS.
-It ensures the deployment is completed successfuly.
+It ensures the deployment is completed successfully.

 ### List the resources.